pcorpx/first_django_lesson/README.md

  ### Launch of the website

  Yo may use any webserver for serving website.
-For example, you it is possible to start with simple python build-in webserver:
+For example, it is possible to start with simple python build-in webserver:

  `python -m http.server 8000`